ycroissant/micsr/README.md

   - `twa`: Temporary help jobs and permanent employment, Ichino, Mealli and Nannicini (2008), matching.

+- vignettes:
+  - charitable: Estimating the Tobit-1 model with the charitable data set
+  - escount: Endogenous switching or sample selection models for count data
+  - expreg: Exponentional conditional mean models with endogeneity
+  - ndvvuong: Implementation of Shi's non-degeranate Vuong test

 We tried to keep the sets of package on which **micsr** depends on as small as possible. **micsr** depends on **Formula**, **generics**, **Rdpack**, **knitr**, **sandwich** and on a subset of the